Azure-Samples/azure-cosmos-db-python-getting-started/README.md

     Read item with id Johnson_3bd2aa16-742f-4aed-9a95-3adc548a94e3.
 Operation consumed 1 request units Read item with id Wakefield_c73aa98d-7104-4b01-a3da-4946081575ff.
 Operation consumed 1 request units Query returned 2 items.
 Operation consumed 3.09 request units
     ```

-* If you see the following error, then ensure you have installed the Azure Cosmos DB SDK properly with the `--pre` flag.
-See prerequisites section above for details.

-    ```
-    Traceback (most recent call last):
-    File "cosmos_get_started.py", line 1, in <module>
-        from azure.cosmos import exceptions, CosmosClient, PartitionKey
-    ImportError: cannot import name 'exceptions' from 'azure.cosmos' (...\lib\site-packages\azure\cosmos\__init__.py)
-    ```

 * You can view the items that this sample created by navigating to the [Azure Cosmos DB Data Explorer](https://cosmos.azure.com/) and selecting the AzureSampleFamilyDatabase: